iotivity/IoTivity-Getting-Started/gsg-sw.md

    curl https://openconnectivity.github.io/IOTivity-Lite-setup/install.sh | bash
    ```

-   Alternatively, you can download the install.sh script, review and run it from anywhere.
+   Alternatively, you can download the install.sh script, review and run it from any location.

 3. Generate code for the server app by running these commands: